 Attractions at the National Orange Show Fair range include concerts, motorsports, and different contests like baking and photography.
 Carnival rides at the fair are popular for family members 36 inches and taller, including an iconic carousel that lends a view of the entire venue.
 And food is easy to find, with various vendors offering aromatic entrees and snacks on a stick.

 The National Orange Show Event Center stays busy beyond the five days of the fair.
 Notably, it's home to the Orange Show Swap Meet every Sunday, featuring more than 200 vendors selling a variety of goods.

 Address: 689 S E Street, San Bernardino, California

 Official site: https://www.nosevents.com/

-10. California Theatre of the Performing Arts
+13. California Theatre of the Performing Arts

-Several national shows stop by the California Theatre each year, and the city's own San Bernardino Symphony calls it home.
+Several national shows stop by the California Theatre each year, and it's home to the city's own San Bernardino Symphony.
 Unique to this Southern California performance space is the original Mighty Wurlitzer Organ, which is played on special occasions.